-13 steps how to get a promotion to your first management position – and how to get promoted quickly ·
+13 steps how to get promoted quickly to your first management position ·

 Getting promotion to your first manager position can be a difficult task, and it may prove impossible if you don’t know the correct tactics and don’t prepare properly.
 It is important to understand that it is not a game of luck or even patience.
 If you do not take decisive action by yourself, you might be in for a very long wait.
 This is especially true, if there are other people in your company who know what they are doing and are intentionally planning their actions and preparing to take the next possible promotions.
 In general, promotions are not given, they are taken by those who are prepared and have the needed knowledge and skills.

-13 steps on how to get promoted quickly and get your first management positions
+These 13 steps will get you promoted quickly to your first management position: